 One of the hardest parts about making a Build in Divinity: Original Sin 2 is getting your Abilities distribution correct.
 It’s easy to get spread too thin, and often people make the mistake of not spreading points around enough.
 The bonuses you gain from Abilities in this game are somewhat different than the original, so it’s easy to see why people can get confused.
 Let’s take a look at what Abilities and Talents you need for an Magick Archer.

-When playing an Magick Archer (Lone Wolf) you will want 20 points into Warfare, 20 points into Ranged, 2 points in Scoundrel, 1 point in Polymorph and whatever is left into Huntsman.
+When playing an Magick Archer (Lone Wolf) you will want 10 points into Warfare, 10 points into Ranged, 10 points into Huntsman, 2 points in Scoundrel, 1 point in Polymorph and whatever is left into Huntsman.
 You will need to put some points into Huntsman, Scoundrel and Polymorph early to get the necessary Skills, and then you’ll just start pumping Warfare and Ranged as high as you can.
 In testing Elemental Arrows, I found that Warfare affects their damage the most, then Huntsman and then Ranged.
 However, it isn’t always possible to be above your target and you will lose Critical Chance without Ranged, thus Huntsman is prioritized last.
 Strangely you can increase the tooltip of certain Arrows by placing points into their matching element, but the actual damage is not affected and thus this is not recommended.
 If this ever changes then you could probably specialize in one Arrow type that would deal insane damage.

 As far as Talents go I’d recommend the following: